 GIA ensures that the quality of internal audit services provided to the Manager is aligned with recognised best practices.
 GIA leverages on a systematic and disciplined approach, notably through the use of well-focused audit work programs and computer aided audit techniques to evaluate the effectiveness of the internal control systems of the Manager.
 The Institute of Internal Auditors requires each internal audit function to have an external quality assessment conducted at least once every five years.
 The last exercise was carried out in year 2023, by an internationally recognised auditing firm which confirmed the Internal Audit BU's compliance with the International Standards for the Professional Practice of Internal Audit issued by the above-mentioned institute.

-The internal audit exercise has been carried out from January 2023 to December 2023 and focused on the:
+The internal audit exercise of the Manager has been carried out in FY 2025 - covering the period from 1 October 2023 to 30 September 2024 - and focused on the following: